dozmert/Scripts/README.md

-# Scripts
+# Scripts Tools & Guides
-A collection of scripts.
-I've used AI to assist me with the generation of some of these scripts along with the README files.
+A collection of my scripts tools and guides.
+I've used AI to assist me along the way in addition to generating README files.

 | Name                                               | Description                                          |
 | -------------------------------------------------- | ---------------------------------------------------- |